Get A Life, Archer!

 and Java.
 I was also forced to work with Visual FoxPro, however, and totally hated it.
 Working

 at 3M started to drag big time.
 What I really wanted to do was Java.
+After nearly 14 years at HSI/3MHIS, it was

 - Oct 1998 - Nov 2000: Connecticut Hospital Association & Affiliates,